 CPB also preclears ferry passengers traveling from Victoria, British Columbia, to the US.

-CBP hopes to add more foreign preclearance locations at several European airports and is also negotiating with Japan and the Dominican Republic.
+CBP hopes to add more foreign preclearance locations at several European airports and is also negotiating with Sweden and the Dominican Republic.

 What Happens at an Airport Preclearance Location?